 - Warranty registration card

 Triton is a very well known and established company bringing electric shower for more than 30 years.
-Triton T8oz is the best electric shower in our list.
+Triton T8oz is the best electric shower in my list.

 This shower is designed to cover all footprints by the previous electric shower, so no untilled areas will be visible and no additional work needed.